OpentheGaet/Rest-api-Angular/README.md

 administrator, if the visitors is not identified, they can not access to the protected part (Admin) as a user or can not let a comment.

-Furthermore, a token is necessary to be connected to the application and for managing the appliacation or symply for leting a comment.
-That token changes at all reloading of pages or, after five minutes thanks to an observable, if the token is absent or bad, users or visitors can not executing CRUD.
+Furthermore, a token is necessary to be connected to the application and for managing the application or symply for leting a comment.
+That token changes at all reloading of pages or after five minutes thanks to an observable.
+If the token is absent or wrong, users or visitors can not executing CRUD.

-Lastly, the system is protected with cors exchange using the nelmio bundle, so that to restrict the requests only for the application's URL.
+Lastly, the system is protected with cors exchange using the nelmio bundle (Symfony), so that of restricting the requests only for the application's URL.

 # Contact